-This is a restaurant to which we’ll bring any and everyone willing to go (and it usually isn’t difficult to convince them to do so).
-This is a restaurant that not only has incredible food but a memorable atmosphere.
-And this is a restaurant where you’ll want to take home leftovers, as they’ll be lovingly packed into custom-made tin foil animals.
+This is a restaurant to which we’d bring any and everyone willing to go (and it usually wasn’t difficult to convince them to do so).
+This restaurant not only had incredible food but a memorable atmosphere.
+And this restaurant begged you to take home leftovers, as they’d be lovingly packed into custom-made tin foil animals.
 Montage.

 They’re known for their macaroni (yes!
 They have gluten-free pasta!), but they also offer an assortment of Cajun fare.
 And you will never see any advertisements for this place, because they don’t need any.
 They thrive on word-of-mouth, alone.
 Get there early, as lines will make you wait an hour or more (worth it).
-They’re probably the only non-24hr restaurant open until 4am (which makes it very popular amongst the freshly bar-departed).
+They used to be possibly the only non-24hr restaurant open until 4am (which made it very popular amongst the freshly bar-departed) – for good reason!
 If you want to reunite with your inner child, and you like a hint of spice, try our favorite, the Spold.